 Kay Gasen, Director, Community Partnership Project, at firstname.lastname@example.org or (314) 516-5269.

 To apply and for more information, download these two forms:

-Derrick Redhead is pursuing a Masters in Public Policy Administration with an emphasis in Nonprofit Management.
-Derrick completed his undergraduate degree in Geography at the University of Iowa.
-He also is in his second year as a research assistant for the Public Policy Research Center at UMSL.
-His Community Building Fellow responsibilities will include working on the Healthy Corner Store Project.
+Courtney Kampwerth is pursuing a Masters in Social Work.
+Courtney completed her undergraduate degree in Social Work at UMSL.
+Her Community Building Fellow responsibilities will include working on the Healthy Corner Store Project.

 What are the most effective tools to improve a community or neighborhood?
 Over the last 10 years, the Community Partnership Project has had the good fortune of working with a wonderful group of skilled neighborhood leaders as part of the Neighborhood Leadership Academy.
 Their involvement and experiences have helped us define and fine-tune techniques that produce results in a wide-range of neighborhood settings.

 The Community Toolkit shares some of these "tricks of the trade" that can lead to more effective meetings, the implementation of community plans, or the creation of stronger organizations.
 If you're involved in a community-based organization, chances are there is something in this toolkit that will work for you.